How to Propagate Pothos in Water

 How to Propagate Pothos in Water Directions

-- Determine where to cut from the main plant.
-If possible, find the root node.
-Look for a mature vine and find a small brown bump before making any cuts.
-Try to keep a node or two with the cutting.
+Determine where to cut pothos to propagate from the main plant.
+If possible, find the pothos node.
+To do this, look for a mature vine and find a small brown bump before making any cuts.
+Try to keep a pothos node or two with the cutting.

-- Remove any leaves that are below the root node or that will be in water.
+Using clean, sharp garden snips (I love these by the way) or pruners, cut about 1/4″ or so below the pothos node.
+Remove any leaves that are below the root node or that will be in the water.

-- Fill a jar or bud vase with room temperature water and drop the cutting in.
-Be sure to covers the nodes with water because that is where the roots will grow.
+Fill a jar or bud vase with room temperature water and drop the pothos cutting in.
+Be sure to cover the nodes with water because that is where the roots will grow.

 Propagating Pothos in Soil

-- When the roots are ready, pot them in fresh potting mix.
+- When the pothos roots are ready, plant them in fresh potting mix.

 - Water well